wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-performance-best-practices.md

 For up-to-date information on supported virtual machine sizes, see [Sizes for Virtual Machines](/documentation/articles/virtual-machines-size-specs).

-In addition, we recommend that you create your Azure storage account in the same data <!-- deleted by customization center as --><!-- keep by customization: begin --> centerÂ as <!-- keep by customization: end --> your SQL Server virtual machines to reduce transfer delays.
-When creating a storage account, disable <!-- deleted by customization geo-replication as --><!-- keep by customization: begin --> geo-replicationÂ as <!-- keep by customization: end --> consistent write order across multiple disks is not guaranteed.
+In addition, we recommend that you create your Azure storage account in the same data center as your SQL Server virtual machines to reduce transfer delays.
+When creating a storage account, disable geo-replication as consistent write order across multiple disks is not guaranteed.
 Instead, consider configuring a SQL Server disaster recovery technology between two Azure data centers.
 For more information, see [High Availability and Disaster Recovery for SQL Server in Azure Virtual Machines](/documentation/articles/virtual-machines-sql-server-high-availability-and-disaster-recovery-solutions).

 ## Disks and performance considerations